SAMUEL WARD – Physiotherapist – B.Hlth.Sci, M.Phty, APAM

 Further, Sam’s experience has involved working closely with people who have cerebral palsy providing manual therapy and supervised exercise programs at the Cerebral Palsy Alliance.
 Sam places a big importance on exercise prescription as the key to long term self management of your body.

 Aside from physiotherapy, Sam is the current Captain of Warringah Rats 1st grade rugby union team.
 Sam’s time in and around professional and high level rugby teams has meant he knows what it takes to get your body ready to perform at the highest level week in and week out.

 Fun fact: Sam used to be a high level downhill mountain biker winning multiple races at the State and National level.
 Having recently returned to the sport after a 10 years break, Sam makes the most of his time outside the clinic.
 Sam also enjoys filling his spare time with four-wheel driving, motor bike riding, golf and waterskiing.

 STEPHANIE ALBERTS – Physiotherapist – B.Hlth.Sc, M.Phty, APAM

-Coming from a sporting and performance background, Steph understands the importance of looking after the athlete as a whole, not just a specific body part.
+Coming from a sporting and performance background, Steph understands the importance of looking after the athlete holistically, not just a specific body part or injury.
 She believes that physio should not only treat injuries but act as a preventative management and performance enhancement.
-Steph has a special interest in treating running injuries, tendinopathy rehabilitation and dance related injuries.
+Steph has a special interest in running biomechanics and rehabilitation and dance related injuries.

 “I became a physiotherapist to help people reach their performance or life goals.
 I love the ability to help people every day and make a positive impact on people’s lives.”